Neural network-based nodal structures optimization for interacting fermionic systems: Conclusion

-\textsl{Conclusion} - Several sophisticated approaches have been proposed to mitigate or circumvent the sign problem is QMC simulations of Fermi systems \cite{uly20,kor20,lev21,wei16,hof22}.
-The fixed-node approximation is a popular approach and has yielded results for various systems \cite{and24,pes24,cur23,she22,rhi21,fra19,dit19,loh11,hog13}, but introduces an intrinsic bias through an {\sl a priori} chosen nodal structure.
+Several sophisticated approaches have been proposed to mitigate or circumvent the sign problem in QMC simulations of Fermi systems \cite{uly20,kor20,lev21,wei16,hof22}.
+The fixed-node approximation is a popular approach and has yielded good results for various systems \cite{and24,pes24,cur23,she22,rhi21,fra19,dit19,loh11,hog13}, but introduces an intrinsic bias through an {\sl a priori} chosen nodal structure.

-Our work demonstrates that machine learning, specifically neural network-based representations of wave functions, offers a promising solution to these longstanding challenges.
-By leveraging deep neural networks, we were able to construct more accurate nodal structures for quantum dots systems and reduce the variational bias introduced in QMC simulations.
-For QDs with up to 30 electrons, our method resulted in statistically superior values to those obtained through the traditional diffusion Monte Carlo with the fixed-node approximation.

-This work not only confirms the feasibility of using machine learning to overcome the limitations of conventional QMC methods but also highlights its potential for widespread application in strongly correlated many-body systems.
-Our approach represents a significant step forward in quantum simulations, offering a flexible and powerful tool for improving the accuracy of predictions in complex quantum systems.

-Moreover, integrating machine learning techniques with quantum simulations holds great promise for advancing quantum technologies, such as scalable quantum computing and materials discovery.
-Future research should focus on refining neural network architectures to handle larger quantum systems.
-ML approaches can largely benefit from GPU acceleration and the easiness of algorithm implementation coming from a very rich ecosystem of software packages and libraries (PyTorch, TensorFlow, JAX, and others), making downstream tasks that depend on the system's wave function and its derivatives an efficient possibility.
+This work establishes NN-VMC as a powerful tool for quantum simulation.
+It significantly improves upon fixed-node DMC by directly optimizing nodal structures, thereby reducing variational bias.
+Furthermore, NN-VMC offers key advantages for calculating properties that do not commute with the Hamiltonian; unlike DMC, it avoids the need for extrapolated estimators, which are a significant source of bias.
+Our method is also free from the population control bias introduced by fluctuating walker numbers in DMC.
+We demonstrate these advantages by achieving statistically superior ground-state energy estimates for quantum dots with up to 30 electrons, highlighting the potential of machine learning to overcome central challenges in many-body physics.

+Future research will focus on optimizing the computational efficiency of NN-VMC to scale to larger systems and further refine the learned nodal structures.
+This includes investigating nodal curvature metrics, improving algorithmic scalability, and leveraging GPU-accelerated frameworks to enhance performance.
+Additionally, NN-VMC can be extended to study spectral properties and excited states \cite{pfa24}, broadening its applicability to strongly correlated fermionic systems.